Racing video game: Arcade-style racing

 Usually, arcade-style racing games put fun and a fast-paced experience above all else, as cars usually compete in unique ways.
 A key feature of arcade-style racers that specifically distinguishes them from simulation racers is their far more liberal physics.
 Whereas in real racing (and subsequently, the simulation equivalents) the driver must reduce their speed significantly to take most turns, arcade-style racing games generally encourage the player to "powerslide" the car to allow the player to keep up their speed by drifting through a turn.
 Collisions with other racers, track obstacles, or traffic vehicles is usually much more exaggerated than simulation racers as well.
 For the most part, arcade-style racers simply remove the precision and rigor required from the simulation experience and focus strictly on the racing element itself.
 They often license real cars and leagues, but are equally open to more exotic settings and vehicles.
-Races take place on highways, windy roads, or in cities; they can be multiple-lap circuits or point-to-point sprints, with one or multiple paths sometimes with checkpoints, or other types of competition, like demolition derby, jumping, or testing driving skills.
+Races take place on highways, winding roads, or in cities; they can be multiple-lap circuits or point-to-point sprints, with one or multiple paths sometimes with checkpoints, or other types of competition, like demolition derby, jumping, or testing driving skills.
 Popular arcade-style racing franchises include Battle Gear, Out Run, Ridge Racer, Daytona USA, Need for Speed, Sega Rally, Cruis'n, Burnout, Rush, Midnight Club, Project Gotham Racing, TrackMania, MotorStorm and Forza Horizon.